MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/performance-history.md

 ![Types of objects](media/performance-history/types-of-object.png)

-Each type of object has many series – for example, `ClusterNode.Cpu.Usage` is collected for each server.
+Each object type has many series: for example, `ClusterNode.Cpu.Usage` is collected for each server.

-For the complete list of series for each object type, including their units, how to interpret them, and where they come from, refer to the detailed sub-topics linked below:
+For details of what's collected for each object type and how to interpret them, refer to these sub-topics:

 | Object             | Series                                                                               |
 |--------------------|--------------------------------------------------------------------------------------|